malaise/ada/README.txt

 gnatmake (you can copy it or make links from $HOME/bin/ada and
 $HOME/bin/gnatlink to it).

-Automatic generation by make (see next section) don't use them but these scripts are convenient.
+Automatic generation by make (see next section) doesn't use them but these scripts are convenient.

 Makefiles project (MANDATORY)